 Google Drive could offer better security to keep all your sensitive data safe.
-With ease of accessibility comes the risk of breach.
+With the ease of accessibility comes the risk of breach.
 Adding more features that allow Google Drive to be secured more easily would be helpful.

-Where a number of social media calendars that we’ve talked about aren’t Instagram-friendly, Hopper HQ markets itself as the #1 Instagram scheduling tool.
-Fashion brands, cosmetic brands, Restaurants, food bloggers, models, and influencers – Hopper HQ is for you.
+Where several social media calendars that we’ve talked about aren’t so Instagram-friendly, Hopper HQ markets itself as the #1 Instagram scheduling tool.
+Fashion brands, cosmetic brands, restaurants, food bloggers, models, and influencers – Hopper HQ is for you.

 I like the straight-forward UI and clean, uncomplicated layout.
 It’s easy to use, too.
 Most tasks are self-explanatory.
 It does the job for me.
 I don’t really need much more than what it already does, and I’m hoping the ease-of-use will not change in future.